 - Focus groups of randomly selected business owners to share their experiences in doing business in the City of Toledo and with the City of Toledo.

 - Email comments, informational meetings, and public hearings will all be open to the public.

-Finally, GSPC will compile a final report containing all the findings from the research above and will provide recommendations to the City of Toledo regarding the inclusion of minority and women-owned, and disadvantaged firms in its procurement process.
+Finally, GSPC will compile a final report containing all the findings from the research above and will provide recommendations to the City of Toledo regarding the inclusion of minority and women-owned firms in its procurement process.

 Who is Griffin & Strong P.C.?